illusori/mixxx-behringer-cmdstudio2a/README.md

 The *Assign A* button is now an "edit mode" switch that cycles between three editing modes:

-* First is "off" with red LED, controller functions are unchanged.
+* First is "sample" editing mode, with red LED.
 * Second is "loop" editing mode with blue LED.
 * This is "intro-outro" editing mode with flashing red/blue LED.

 If you want to change the order of the "edit modes", you can do this in the `editModes` section of the preferences file.
 You can also customize the `startInEditMode` to pick which edit mode to start in when you fire up Mixxx.

+#### Sample editing mode.

+* The hotcue buttons give access to hotcues 1-4.
+* The sample buttons give access to sample banks 1-4.

 #### Loop editing mode